Posterior Shin Splints

 - Review your shoes, training history, and running pattern

 Imaging is not always needed.
 However, if symptoms suggest a stress fracture or another cause of shin pain, your physiotherapist may recommend medical review and imaging.
-This part of the process often overlaps with a broader physiotherapy assessment and may also guide decisions about orthotics or loading changes.
+This process often overlaps with a broader physiotherapy assessment and may also guide decisions about orthotics or loading changes.

-Physiotherapy is often a good option when shin pain is limiting running, jumping, field sport, or walking tolerance.
-A tailored plan can help confirm whether your symptoms fit a posterior shin splints pattern, reduce the overload driving the pain, and guide a safer return to full training.
+Physiotherapy may help when shin pain limits running, jumping, field sport, or walking tolerance.
+A tailored plan can check whether your symptoms fit a posterior shin splints pattern, reduce the overload driving the pain, and guide a gradual return to training.

 How do you treat posterior shin splints?

-Posterior shin splints treatment works best when it follows a staged plan rather than a single quick fix.
+Posterior shin splints treatment usually works well when it follows a staged plan rather than a single quick fix.
 Most people improve by reducing impact load for a short time, restoring lower-leg capacity, and then building back into running with a clear progression.

-Load management is usually the turning point.
-In practice, that means reducing the type and amount of running that flares your shin, keeping some fitness with lower-impact exercise, and then building back only when pain stays mild during training and settles quickly afterwards.
+Load management is often the turning point.
+In practice, that means reducing the type and amount of running that flares your shin, keeping fitness with lower-impact exercise, and then building back only when pain stays mild during training and settles quickly afterwards.

 Posterior shin splints treatment stages

-In the middle stage of rehab, posterior shin splints often improve when your program targets calf strength, arch control, ankle mobility, and running load tolerance rather than resting for too long.
-Guided sports injury rehabilitation can help you progress safely without repeatedly flaring the area up.
+In the middle stage of rehab, posterior shin splints often improve when your program targets calf strength, arch control, ankle mobility, and running load tolerance rather than rest alone.
+Guided sports injury rehabilitation can help you progress without repeatedly flaring the area.

 How long do posterior shin splints take to settle?